netroute-js/hussar/README.md

 >```
 >
 > This is all you need to do to configure Hussar's Kafka service.
 To get more details about this service go to [Kafka section](#kafka-service-component).
+---
+> **Setting custom Docker Registry** <a id="setting-custom-docker-registry-example"/>
+>
+> Let's say that you would like to change the Docker Registry, so that the Docker image is going to be fetched from there - for example your company's private Docker registry.
+> Every Hussar Docker service can be configured to use custom Docker Registry.
+>
+> For the sake of this example, let's take Hussar's WireMock service:
+>
+>```java
+> var wireMockService = WiremockDockerServiceConfigurer
+>   .newInstance()
+>   .dockerImageVersion("3.9.1") // it sets the docker image version.
+It's optional parameter.
+>   .dockerRegistryUrl("custom-registry.netroute.pl") // it sets the custom Docker Registry for this specific image.
+It's optional parameter.
+>   .done()
+>   .configure();
+>```

 <a id="contributors"></a>
 ### Contributors